-- \$MAPSTRATEGY is optional and can be either bfb, sum, or opt.
+- \$MAPNAME is the name of the mapping file to read.
+This is a NetCDF file consistent with the SCRIPR map file format (see section 5.4). - \$MAPLOC is optional and can be either src or dst.
+With src, the mapping will be done in parallel on the source processors before communication to the destination model processes; this is the default.
+With dst, the mapping is done on the destination processes after the source grid data is sent from the source model. - \$MAPSTRATEGY is optional and can be either bfb, sum, or opt.
 In bfb mode, the mapping is done using a strategy that produces bit-for-bit identical results regardless of the grid decompositions; this is the default.
 With sum, the transform is done using the partial sum approach which generally introduces roundoff level changes in the results on different processor counts.
 Option opt allows the coupling layer to choose either approach based on an analysis of which strategy is likely to run faster.
-Usually, partial sums will be used if the source grid has a higher resolution than the target grid as this should reduce the overall communication (e.g. for conservative remapping).
+Usually, partial sums will be used if the source grid has a higher resolution than the target grid as this should reduce the overall communication (in particular for conservative remapping).
+By default \$MAPSTRATEGY = bfb.